-Is Vietnam’s Phu Quoc Island Worth Visiting?
+Is Phu Quoc Worth Visiting?
+The Good, the Bad & the Ugly

 I first heard about Phu Quoc years ago, during my very first backpacking trip around Southeast Asia.
 Despite the fact that I spent an entire month traversing Vietnam, I never made it to Phu Quoc during that trip – and I always regretted it.

 Over the years, I’ve heard a lot about how quickly Phu Quoc is developing, and like a lot of other travelers, I figured I’d missed the chance to see some of Vietnam’s best beaches during their prime.
+But despite my trepidation, I finally made the journey to find out for myself whether or not Phu Quoc is worth visiting.

 In case you’ve never heard of Phu Quoc before, it’s a sizeable island located in the very south of Vietnam.
 For a long time, it was one of those picture-perfect beach destinations travelers dream about.